simonliska/clicktime-google-sync/Readme.md

 ## ToDo
 Probably there will be edge cases which needs to be fixed.
+- Notification into Google chat / Slack instead of default one.

 ## Notes
 - Now it track task for first link in the calendar description.